kmcclellan/kafka-dataflow/README.md

 ### Committing offsets

 The Kafka client auto-commits periodically by default.
-Use `IConsumer<TKey, TValue>.AsOffsetBlock(...)` to control when offsets are stored/queued for the next commit.
+If `enable.auto.offset.store` is configured to `false` (recommended), you can use `IConsumer<TKey, TValue>.AsOffsetBlock(...)` to control when offsets are stored/queued for the next commit.

 You can store offsets at the time their messages leave the source block ("consumed" by a target):